TobyBackstrom/sparklib/README.md

 A lightweight library featuring a fluid, type-safe, API for easy creation of sparkline charts.
 Separate packages with components for [Angular](https://www.npmjs.com/package/ngx-sparklib) and [React](https://www.npmjs.com/package/react-sparklib) are available.

-The library currently offers support for line charts, area charts, stripe charts and basic axes.
+The library currently offers support for line charts, area charts, bar charts, stripe charts and basic axes.

 > **Note**: Documentation is very much work in progress and currently lacking in detail.